View this document as: a single page | multiple pages.

 Holder-of-Key Assertions

 Fig. 3.
-Holder-of-Key Assertions
+Holder-of-key assertions

 Diagram illustrating the use of holder-of-key assertions.

-A holder-of-key assertion SHALL NOT include an unencrypted private or symmetric key to be used as an authenticator.
+A holder-of-key assertion SHALL NOT include an unencrypted private key or symmetric key to be used as an authenticator.

 Bound Authenticators

 Fig. 4.
-Bound Authenticators
+Bound authenticators

 Diagram illustrating the use of bound authenticators managed at the RP.